TosbackCgusBridge-Bot/CGUs-versions/Bitcasa/unknown.md

 Security Overview

-We provide this overview so that you can better understand the security measures weâve put in place to protect the information that you store using Bitcasa.
+We provide this overview so that you can better understand the security measures we’ve put in place to protect the information that you store using Bitcasa.

 Secure Storage